The Early Years

 St. Peter’s Choir School for Boys

 Following a half century of success as a choir school under Potter and his successor, Harold Wells Gilbert, the School again faced declining enrollment in the late 1950s and was considered by the parish a financial burden.
-Reverend Joseph Koci, Jr. proposed separating the roles of headmaster and choirmaster, prompting Gilbert, an eminent organist, choirmaster, and headmaster, to resign after 45 years of service to the School.
-The vestry voted for the School to remain open as a school for boys, with Koci as headmaster, but Gilbert’s resignation was devastating.
-Only 12 boys enrolled the following September, nearly all faculty, alumni, and choir members resigned from the parish, and all school and board records were destroyed.
-With enrollment and morale at an all-time low, these were difficult years for the School.
+Reverend Joseph Koci Jr. proposed separating the roles of headmaster and choirmaster, prompting Gilbert to resign after 45 years of service to the School.
+The vestry voted for the School to remain open as a school for boys, with Koci as headmaster.
+However, only 12 boys enrolled the following September, nearly all faculty, alumni, and choir members resigned from the parish, and all school and board records were destroyed.
+With low enrollment and morale, these were trying years for the School.

 A Return to Coeducation